Charlotte Smith (writer): Legacy and critical reputation

 Stuart Curran, as editor of Smith's poems, has written that she is "the first poet in England whom in retrospect we would call Romantic".
 She helped shape the "patterns of thought and conventions of style" for the period and was responsible for rekindling the sonnet form in England.
 She influenced popular Romantic poets of her time such as, William Wordsworth and John Keats.
 Wordsworth, the leading Romantic poet, believed that Smith wrote "with true feeling for rural nature, at a time when nature was not much regarded by English Poets".
 He also stated in the 1830s that she was "a lady to whom English verse is under greater obligations than are likely to be either acknowledged or remembered."
 By the mid-19th century, however, Smith was largely forgotten.
 Smith was respected also for her ten novels, publishing works in a variety of genres.
 These include Gothic, revolutionary, educational, epistolary but always incorporating the novel of sensibility.
 Although they have yet to receive any "critical attention" today, Smith was famous for children's books she wrote in her writing period.
 Smith is noted as one of the most popular poets of her time.
 One of the first poets to receive a salary, Henry James Pye claimed Smith was "[excelled] in two species of composition so different as the novel and the sonnet, and whose powers are so equally capable of charming the imagination, and awakening the passions."

-Smith is known for striving to produce her writing at the same level and expectation as Anna Barbauld and famous political economist, Francis Edgeworth.
-The inspiration she received in the 17th century from these writers helped her build an audience and dominate in certain genres.
+Smith is known for striving to produce her writing at the same level and expectation as her contemporaries Anna Laetitia Barbauld and Maria Edgeworth.
+The inspiration she received from these writers helped her build an audience and dominate in certain genres.
 Smith was notorious for not only expressing her personal and emotional struggles but also for the anxiety and complications she faced when it came to meeting deadlines, mailing out completed volumes, and payment advancements.
 She was keen in persuading her publishers to work with her issues.
 Smith would submit final drafts in exchange for "food, lodging, and expenses for her children".
 Other publishers willing to negotiate with Smith throughout her career as a writer were Thomas Cadell the elder, Thomas Cadell the younger, and William Davies.
 Unfortunately she also struggled with disputes from "various booksellers over copyright, a printer's competence, or the quality of an engraving for an illustration.
 She would argue that the time was ripe for a second edition of a novel."